julian-klode/lingolang/docs/permissions.md

 These structured permissions consist of a base permission and permissions for each child, target, etc. - in short, the implementation is sort of a "shadow" type system.

+There is one problem with the approach of one base permission and one permission per child: Reference types like maps or functions actually need two base permissions:
+The permission of the reference (as in, "can I assign a different map to this variable") and the permission of the referenced value (as in, "can I insert something into this map").

 Apart from primitive and structured permissions, there are also some special permissions:

 * The untyped nil permission, representing the `nil` literal.